Civil Registration in England and Wales |

 Civil Registration of births, marriages and deaths started on 1 July 1837 in England and Wales.
 This was later expanded in 1927 to also include still births, and adoptions.
 For details about the current arrangements check the General Register Office web pages.

 You can also get copies of certificates from the local District Register Office now covering the registration district in which the event was originally recorded.
-The charge here is £7.00 pounds, even for a postal application, though return postage (or two International Reply Coupons) should be added.
+The charge may vary from office to office but should be broadly the same as from the GRO (above), check with the local Register Office concerned.
 The disadvantage is that the local offices maintain their own indexes and so the GRO index reference is no good to them.
 Addresses of local Register Offices can be found on English and Welsh Register Offices, or in the appropriate telephone directory under Registrar of Births, Marriages and Deaths.
 Details are also available of Registration Districts In England And Wales (1837-1930).

 If you are ordering certificates from a local Register Office, you may have to supply more information - some offices require the exact place of birth for birth certificates, and for a marriage certificate the exact place of marriage, (i.e. the name of the church or register office), is essential as these are all indexed separately.
 There may well be 50 or more churches in a district and the the staff cannot search 50 indexes for you!

-When requesting certificates at the Family Records Centre, you can use the checking system.
-The ONS will only produce a certifcate if the details requested to be checked match.
+When requesting certificates from the GRO, you can use the checking system.
+The GRO will only produce a certifcate if the details requested to be checked match.
 These are the references used for the checking system for BMD's:

 If any of the checking references do not match, a certificate will not be issued and the ONS will refund part of your fee.